hamada-j/RestAPI/readme.md

 This is the final project of the Bootcam in NeoLand, carried out by Hamada.
 This part represents the BackEnd of the application, which will have two connections to: a relational database (SQL) MySQL and another non-relational one (noSQL) MongoDB-Atlas.
 And a render in the BackEnd-NodeJS with Hadlebars(HBS) a view for the administrator.

+### Repository and History

+- 1º Branch develop-> in GitHub from GitHub Desktop (https://github.com/hamada-j/), global company that provides hosting for software development version control using Git.
+- 2º Branch test-> in Circleci-Project(CircleCI build in https://app.circleci.com/pipelines/github/hamada-j/RestAPI) Docker Medium 2 CPU / 4 GB RAM(https://hub.docker.com/repository/docker/sh2020/hamada-j) every code change triggers automated tests in a clean container or VM.
+CircleCI then sends an email notification of success or failure after the tests complete.
+- 3º Branch master-> in Heroku-Master from Git (https://shrestapi.herokuapp.com/) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 ## REST-API

 REST-API are Statless Backends